DRLEdition19/profork-OFICIAL/README.md

 - **PS2-MINUS**: Older 1.6 build of the PCSX2.
 - **PS2-PLUS**: Latest build of the PCSX2 emulator with QT support.
 - **PS3-PLUS**: Latest version of the RPCS3 emulator.
-- **QBITTORRENT**: A lightweight open-source BitTorrent client.
 - **QDIRSTAT**: A disk usage analyzer with a visual interface.
 - **RHYTHMBOX**: A music player and organizer for GNOME.
-- **SABNZBD/DOCKER**: A lightweight Usenet downloader in a Docker container.
 - **SAK**:  Switch Army knife.
 - **SAYONARA**: A small, fast, and lightweight music player.
 - **SHADPS4**: Ps4 Emulator